RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 To improve performance, I look at learning and validation curves:

 <img src="https://github.com/RasmusAU/RasmusAU-PHBS_MLF_2018/blob/master/data/Learning_curves.png" width="400">
+The number of training samples reach a stable level at around 900, hence accuracy does not increase significantly afterwards.
 Based on the learning curves above it is clear that the variance is low, given me no indication of overfitting the data.
 Hence the model is not too complex for the dataset.
 However the bias it relatively high, indicating underfitting, i.e. my model suffers from low performance for unseen data, since the model is not complex enough to capture the patterns in the training data.
 In order to adress the problem of the high degree of bias, and hence find a nice bias-variance tradeoff I will try to tune the complexity of the model using regularization.

 ## Validation curves to assess over- and underfitting
 <img src="https://github.com/RasmusAU/RasmusAU-PHBS_MLF_2018/blob/master/data/Validation_curves.png" width="400">
+Based on the validation curves above, a good value is 1 for parameter C to reach a stable accuracy.
+Increasing C to e.g. 10 and 100 does not increase the accuracy significantly.
 Validation curves vary the model parameters values instead of plotting training and test accuracies as functions.
 Also here I get a high bias.

 ## K-fold cross-validation